tpotempa/University-Recruitment-2.0.0/readme.md

 * Set API client and DB connection details in the file `application.properties`.
 * Set process id and jobs type in the class ProcessConstants.
 * Log in Camunda account.
-* With Camunda Modeler change id of the processes, type of the jobs and messages name according to names in class ProcessConstants:
+* With Camunda Modeler change id of the processes and messages name according to names in class ProcessConstants:
-  * In the file recruitment.bpmn (process id);
+  * In the file recruitment.bpmn (proces[CandidateApplicationWorker.java](src/main/java/pl/edu/atar/recruitment/worker/CandidateApplicationWorker.java)s id);
   * In the file calculate-pay-recruitment-fee (process id) & in message intermediate event "Payment completed" (message name);
-  * In the file payment (process id) & in tasks "Complete payment" and "Fail payment" (job type) & in message start event "Paymen required" (message name).
+  * In the file payment (process id) & in message start event "Paymen required" (message name).
 * Run the application:

 ```